pgonzalezalv/lingi2401-report/report.md

 ## Introduction ##

 This report was made as a journal as advised by the professor at the beginning of the semester.
 It contains my evolution through the last few months.
+The references are available at the end of this report.

 The project I tried to contribute to is : [Firefox Focus, aka Firefox Klar][ff].
 It is a quite recent mobile browser which is privacy-oriented.
 I choose that project because I believe it is important to have control over our data.
 Firefox Focus is a step towards that as it tries to block trackers in whatever form they may appear.

-Firefox Focus uses the Kotling language for the Android version of the app.
+Firefox Focus uses the [Kotling language][kotling-lang] for the Android version of the app.

 ## 2018-09-25 ##